 Gideon, Calvin and the dark crimes of her work had no place among her domestic world.

 It belonged to her and her son alone.

 For the first time in that day, she felt at peace.
 Criminals, hitmen, murderers and the police were alien concepts to Adila as soon as she put a foot inside her house.

 She didn’t understand her fellow workers who brought the emotional baggage from work to their homes and let it fester inside her minds.

 Otherwise, Adila thought as she called her son, she wouldn’t have a job.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Curry KnaveWrite a Review